joey-qytyku/OS-90-i386/docs/code.md

 Variables and non-inline global functions should not be named exactly after x86 instructions.

-Global function should never be inlined.
+Global functions must never be inlined.

+Global variables should be avoided unless there is no better way.

 All caps:
 * Macro definitions (no function-like macros)